 In additionally to these traditional research methods, an emerging type of music education research has been written about frequently since the early 2000s, and is referred to as classroom practice-in action research, or arts-based research (Eisner 2006).
 These conversations are also being held in other arts fields, including music performance and dance performance.
 This research is sometimes referred to as a “third paradigm” research method, with quantitative and qualitative methods being the first two paradigms.
 Arts-based research was first written about by Eisner when he “felt a tension between the protocols set down by the research strategies of the Social Sciences and his observations of the way the arts lead to fresh insights and new knowledge production” (Haseman chapter in Fleming book, p.
 334).
 In this new perspective on research, credit is given to researchers as practitioners, and practitioners as researchers.
 Advocates “believe the significance of the methodological innovations introduced by artists, designers and others who have been researching in and through their practice is undervalued if they are consigned to the fringe of qualitative research” (Haseman chapter, p.
 336).
 In arts-based research, practice is an object of research, and problem formation is an iterative process rather than a clearly defined one.
 A musical performance or score is evidence of research, and is also data to be preserved in the same way as a dataset or research paper.
 Research is reported through material forms of practice (Haseman chapter) by a teacher-researcher.
 If data is a symbolic form of knowledge representation, then written or performed music is data in this paradigm.

 Historically, education research used quantitative research data often found in psychology and other social science fields.
 Examples include results from tests, measures, instruments, scales, surveys, statistics, and structured observations and interviews.
 The field has evolved in the past 50 years to include qualitative data, including narratives, perspectives, focus groups, and less structured interviews and observations.
 Mixed methods research uses quantitative and qualitative data gathering techniques.
-The specific type of data gathering used is determined by the research question.
 “The quantitative paradigm supports investigation of how reality exists independently of us” (Bresler and Stake, 78).
 “In the qualitative paradigm there is a range of positions, from the idealist belief that social and human reality are created, to the milder conviction that this reality is shaped by our minds” (Bresler and Stake, 78).

 High quality quantitative and qualitative research meet certain criteria set by others in the discipline.
 Quantitative research should be valid, replicable, reliable, and generalizable.
 Bryman et al. also found that social science researchers consider explicitness and transparency, appropriateness to the research question, and understandability and relevance as other significant quantitative research criteria.
 Qualitative research criteria is less well-defined, and these criteria are not as strict as quantitative research.
 According to Flinder and Richardson, qualitative studies are “a systematic form of empirical inquiry that usually includes some type of fieldwork” and “usually assume an interpretive focus” (p.
 314).
 Qualitative researchers “usually work with small samples of voluntary participants” and “are expected to do more than mechanically record their observations” (p.
 314).
 When analyzing data, “strategies in qualitative research are typically thematic and sometimes emergent throughout the course of a study” (p.
 314).
 (Flinder and Richardson, from Colwell, 314).